MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 ![A screenshot of a computer Description automatically generated](media/b8f4f8a7789344ff2627de3549f18d7f.jpg)

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

 The third transaction is for reported tips for the same period, an amount the employee provides to her employer.

 ![A screenshot of a computer Description automatically generated](media/75c7d37c4ca4a418807fe2f0f8610661.jpg)

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

-A screenshot of a computer Description automatically generated

 No automatic transaction would be generated for minimum wage balance.
 This transaction would result in gross wages of \$435.20.